JanaSchwarzerova/PGine/README.md

-# PGine
-Py/PGine: software for calculation of Polygenic Risk Score (PRS) in plants
+# Py/PGine: software for calculation of Polygenic Risk Score (PRS) in plants

 > The presented software prototype is implemented in the main.py script

 ## Background